-We have two reporting units, which are also our operating and reporting segments: Installation and Distribution, and both contain goodwill.
+We have two reporting units, which are also our operating and reporting segments: Installation and Specialty Distribution, and both contain goodwill.
 Our operating segments engage in business activities for which discrete financial information including long range forecasts is available, and we complete the impairment testing of goodwill at this level, as defined by accounting guidance.
 Assets acquired and liabilities assumed are assigned to the applicable reporting unit based on whether the acquired assets and liabilities relate to the operations of such unit and determination of its fair value.
 Goodwill assigned to the reporting unit is the excess of the fair value of the acquired business over the fair value of the individual assets acquired and liabilities assumed for the reporting unit.

 We perform our annual impairment testing of goodwill in the fourth quarter of each year, or as events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 When assessing goodwill for impairment, we have the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If, after assessing the totality of events or circumstances, we determine it is more likely than not that the fair value of a reporting unit are of a reporting unit is less than its carrying amount.
-If, after assessing fair value.
+If, after assessing the totality of events or circumstances, we determine it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then we recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value.
 If we conclude otherwise, then no further action is taken.
 We also have the option to bypass the qualitative assessment and only perform a quantitative assessment.
+For the year ended December 31, 2021, we performed a qualitative assessment.